What are the benefits of physical activity when pregnant?

 Being physically active when pregnant provides various benefits in all stages of pregnancy.
 From reduced feelings of stress and anxiety, to lowering the risks of complications such as pregnancy diabetes, the importance of remaining physically active during your pregnancy cannot be understated.
 Click here to watch the CMO guidelines for physical activity when pregnant.

-Getting started: Exercising whilst pregnant
+Getting started: Physical activity when pregnant

 If you’re not already active, simply start gradually and build up gently.
 You should aim for 150 minutes of moderate exercise, but any exercise is beneficial for both you and your baby.